dpplweb/dppl-content/_posts/christina/0410-01-01-law-and-government.md

 **### Our Favorite Web Sites**

-These are useful sites to help you stay informed on important issues.
+These are useful sites to help you learn about your elected officials and stay informed on important issues.

 **### Voter Information**